 The in school experience is developed and built upon through dedicated training days every Friday, led by experts in various areas of educational practice.
 These sessions mix theory and academic study with hands on activities, allowing you to learn techniques and ideas that can be implemented almost immediately, helping you to develop into an outstanding practitioner.

 The majority of the training year is spent within one school; however there is also a second placement in a contrasting school that allows you to work in a setting different to your primary placement, again helping you to understand and gain experience of the diverse range of schools in which you could potentially work.

 To complement the work done in school and in training sessions, we recommend that trainees follow the Post-Graduate Certificate in Advanced Educational Practice (PGCert) through the University of Hull.
 This academic course provides you with invaluable research opportunities, enabling a deeper pedagogical understanding and is worth 60 Masters credits.
-The majority of our trainees follow this programme and are well supported by both Teach East and UCL staff.
+The majority of our trainees follow this programme and are well supported by both Teach East and University of Hull staff.

 Teach East SCITT is a fantastic way to train to teach that provides you with unparalleled experience in schools, supported by training from the very best in the area.
 This course allows you to gain both QTS and academic recognition and we feel sure that it will meet the needs of both you, and the young people of Peterborough.